andreirusu99/mUAV/README.md

-## !
-Work in progress !
-Content can change anytime.

 ### ***This project represents the work for my bachelor's thesis and therefore, any usage or distribution of the files without expressly granted written permission and consent is prohibited.***

 ## Summary